An Introduction to Saga System 13

 The Big Idea Behind Saga System 13

-Well now you know why System 13 exists, but in the event that you've never enjoyed a role playing game before, you may find yourself asking just what the heck you do with this thing.
-Simply put, the idea behind System 13 is to allow players to assume the identity of at least one character, and play out his, her, or its activities in a setting decided upon by all the players involved.
+Now you know why System 13 exists, but in the event that you've never enjoyed a role-playing game before, you may find yourself asking just what the heck you do with this thing.
+Simply put, the idea behind System 13 is to allow players to assume the identity of at least one character, and play out his, her, or their activities in a setting decided upon by all the players involved.

-Most players of System 13 will assume the role of just one character.
+Most players of System 13 assume the role of just one character.
 This character is referred to as a Player Character (or PC).
-This is the player's 'avatar' in the setting, the means by which they participate within it.
-Keep in mind that a player character should talk and behave as that character would, not as the player managing them might (unless the player character is some version of their 'real life' self).
+This is the player's avatar in the setting, the means by which they interact with it.
+Keep in mind that a player character should talk and behave as that character would, not as the player managing them might... unless the player character is some version of their 'real' self.

 On the other hand, one player must assume the role of the Narrator.
 He or she adjudicates all of the rules during play, and handles the roles of every character encountered that is not managed by the other players.
 A Narrator's characters are hereby referred to as Non-Player Characters (or NPCs).
 It is the Narrator's job to present a scenario for the other players to operate within, as well as to manage all of the action.